Manipulating media with progressive intensity

-DonkeyHotey art is most commonly found at the DonkeyHotey Flickr photostream where the images have received over one million views.
+DonkeyHotey art is most commonly found at the DonkeyHotey Flickr photostream where the images have received over 2.7 million views.

 The art of DonkeyHotey is a combination of caricature, photo collage and photo manipulation.
 The resulting work can be categorized as caricature, cartoon, illustration and art depending on the intent.

 On this blog, I have documented over 1,140 editorial uses of DonkeyHotey art on websites around the world including repeated uses on Esquire.com, Daily Kos, Forbes, Mother Jones, and dozens of others.

 I would like very much to work as part of an editorial team focused on producing digital content.
 One great benefit to me would be have access to a larger pool of images to use in my compositions.
 Now I restrict my selection of raw images to Creative Commons and public domain sources.
 Being on staff with a publishing entity would expand my creative options dramatically.

 So far, I have posted over 1,100 images under Creative Commons license at Flickr.
 This has enabled publishers to find and publish my work.
 I have viewed this as a way to improve my work and to see what editors are looking for in artwork.
 I feel that I am ready to begin working full time for a publisher or to get involved at a digital startup or other project where my work would fill a need.
 If you are interested in working together please post a comment to this page.